ISO 17442 – Standard for LEI code structure

 The LEI is always a unique 20-digit alphanumeric code, that follows the structure laid out below.

 The following two, are the LEI reserved digits.
-In every LEI number format, they always remain 0,0.
+In every LEI code format, they always remain 0,0.

-This Entity Identifier section of the LEI number is unique and different for every Legal Entity.
+This Entity Identifier section of the LEI code is unique and different for every Legal Entity.
 The Alphanumeric section can identify each and every registered trader on the Global database.

 The final two digits serve to check whether or not the legal entity number is compliant as outlined by the ISO 17442 standard, as you can see in the sample LEI above.